- What are Globus collections?

-Globus sends a notification message to the e-mail address stored in your account profile.
+Globus sends a notification message to the e-mail address associated with your identity.

 is a network level optimization.
 Regular FTP sends a file over one TCP stream, which isn’t ideal for high latency, high throughput links.
 Parallelism can divide and send a file’s data blocks over multiple TCP streams, however, all the TCP streams have the same source and destination GridFTP server process.
 Large files over high latency links can benefit from higher parallelism.

-Globus automatically selects appropriate settings for concurrency, pipelining, and parallelism on every transfer task - these may be overriden on per transfer or endpoint level.
+Globus automatically selects appropriate settings for concurrency and parallelism on every transfer task - these may be overridden on per transfer or Globus endpoint level.

-We enforce some limits on usage in order to provide reasonable performance to all users and protect against abuse.
-A Globus user is currently subject to the following limits:
+We enforce the following limits on usage in order to ensure acceptable quality of service for all users and protect against abuse.
+Globus currently imposes the following limits:

 100,000,000 files in a single transfer task